cloudify-cosmo/cloudify-manager/plugins/windows-agent-installer/README.md

 - tasks.start: Starts the agent as a Windows service.
 - tasks.stop: Stops the service.
 - tasks.restart: Restarts the service.
-- tasks.uninstall: Stops the service and removes any files from the file system.
+- tasks.uninstall: Removes the service and any files from the file system.

 **Example Usage**